-At BlackBerry, Greg was Director, Demand Management where he led a global team responsible for device forecasting.
-They navigated a rapidly evolving environment with long lead times, short product life cycles, evolving business models, and intense competition.
+At BlackBerry, Greg was Director, Demand Management where he led a global team responsible for planning smartphone sales.
+There he navigated a rapidly evolving environment with long lead times, short product life cycles, evolving business models, and intense competition.
 Greg established the rules of engagement between demand and supply, including time fences, consumption rules, and an abnormal demand process, clearly defining accountabilities for planning and execution.
 They eliminated chronic bias, driving down excess inventory by $300M and saving $50M per quarter in capacity under-utilization expense.

 Greg also held roles as a Controller and Information Technology Manager with a mid-sized retail fixture company.